• Products

 Anchor investors are institutional investors who commit to buying a significant portion of an IPO before it is opened to the public.
 Their involvement provides a level of stability and confidence in the offering, often encouraging other investors to participate.
 Anchor investors typically receive a fixed allocation of shares at a predetermined price.

-Any QII which makes an application of over ₹10 crore, is an anchor investor.
+Any QII that makes an application of over ₹10 crore is an anchor investor.
 Up to 60% of the shares meant for qualified institutional investors can be sold to anchor investors.

 • Retail Investors